HC refuses to quash FIR against Rajput's sister Priyanka Singh | Law-Order

 The court said while there was prima facie evidenceagainst Priyanka Singh, the case against Meetu Singh does notstand.

-The FIR was lodged against Priyanka Singh, Meetu Singhand doctor Tarun Kumar of Delhi's Ram Manohar Lohia Hospitalby Bandra police in Mumbai on September 7 last year, based ona complaint filed by Rajput's girlfriend Rhea Chakraborty.
+The FIR was lodged against Priyanka Singh, Meetu Singhand doctor Tarun Kumar of Delhi's Ram Manohar Lohia Hospitalby the Bandra police in Mumbai on September 7 last year, basedon a complaint filed by Rajput's girlfriend Rhea Chakraborty.

-As per the complaint, Rajput's sisters and the doctorhad prepared a forged and fabricated prescription for anti-depressants for the actor.
+As per the complaint, Rajput's sisters and the doctorprepared a forged and fabricated prescription for anti-depressants for the actor a few days before his death.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)